Exposure Nears Completion

 The Consortium would have had a hard enough time controlling the situation, deflecting attention away from them, except for one thing.
 There was a survivor.
 One victim, stowed on board as cargo, ended up thrown far enough from the plane to evade the worst of the effects of the crash.

 Feeling the strain of the threat to the Consortium, pressure from all sides, he’s losing control of his life.
-It’s not something he’s accustomed to, and he is frustrated to no end.
+It’s not something he’s accustomed to, and it frustrates him to no end.
 Something has got to give, and for once in his life, the path ahead is unclear.

 Exposure of the Consortium might lead to the end of a way of life existing for nearly a thousand years.
 Could it all end under Sir’s watch?